sourcegraph/handbook/content/departments/engineering/product/process/index.md

 - Discoverability
 - A polished design
-- Approvals, as long as it meets the criteria above.
+- Approvals, as long as it meets the criteria above
+- A/B testing, although A/B testing can be used

 When you experiment on .com you commit to: